 The primary advantage of a reverse mortgage is that, unlike traditional home equity loans and HELOCs, reverse mortgages do not require you to make monthly payments during the life of the loan; instead, the balance of the loan becomes due when the borrower sells the home, passes away, or moves out of the home for a period of a year or longer.

-The most common type of reverse mortgage—home equity conversion mortgages (HECMs)—are insured by the Federal Housing Administration (FHA), though they are given by private lenders.
+The most common type of reverse mortgage—home equity conversion mortgages (HECMs)—are insured by the Federal Housing Administration (FHA), though private lenders give them.
 In order to qualify for a HECM reverse mortgage, the U.S. Department of Housing and Human Development (HUD) requires you to meet the following criteria:

 - You must be 62 years of age or older.